JuliaGPU/docker/README.md

 1. Pull the layers: `docker pull maleadt/juliagpu`

-2. Configure packages
+2. Initialize the container

-    Because Docker doesn't have access to your GPU during image build, you first need to initialize the container and commit the resulting image:
+    Because Docker doesn't have access to your GPU during image build, you first need to initialize the container (build dependencies, precompile packages) and commit the resulting image:

     ```
     nvidia-docker run -it maleadt/juliagpu